When it comes to Reformation’s clothes, I just can’t quit them.

 1- Reformation’s own dress size guide: This was for all intents and purposes, useless.
 I used this as the vaguest possible starting point.
 Judging by their size guide, I should have been a size 4 instead of a size 2.
 I wasn’t sure about this because I do fit (albeit, barely) into my sister’s XS and size 0 Ref clothes.
 So I continued researching…

-3- My own history: I found a DVF dress in my closet from 2007 that is a US 2, a Club Monaco dress that’s also a US 2, and two Rag & Bone dresses that are a size US 2.
+3- My own history: I found a DVF dress in my closet from 2007 that is a US 2 and two Rag & Bone dresses that are a size US 2.
 Considering that some of these dresses are structured and fit perfectly with a pinch of space, I decided to go with a US 2.

 YOU MIGHT ALSO BE INTERESTED IN…